-This event was prophesied 844 years earlier in the book of Deuteronomy.
-In Deuteronomy 28:1 God gave Israel2a wonderful promise of blessing if they would "do all his commandments."
-But if they would not listen to the LORD their God many curses would come upon them, like a nation coming against them to destroy them (Deuteronomy 28:49,50; also, Joel 1:6).
-This was the first of three sieges: B.C.
-607, 597, 588-586.
+These judgments were prophesied 844 years earlier in the book of Deuteronomy.
+In Deuteronomy 28:1 God gave Israel2 a wonderful promise of blessing if they would "do all his commandments."
+But if they would not listen to the LORD their God many curses would come